-Student composers at East Carolina University work with faculty composers who have established themselves nationally and internationally in the field of new music.
-Students have the opportunity to hear their compositions performed by fellow students on the three-concert Premiere Performances Series each year; The University Symphonic Wind Ensemble, Concert Band, Symphony Orchestra and concert Choirs have read and performed student compositions.
+Student composers at East Carolina University work with nationally and internationally established faculty composers.
+Students have the opportunity to hear their compositions performed by fellow students on our three-concert Premiere Performances Series each year; In addition, the University Symphonic Wind Ensemble, Concert Band, Symphony Orchestra and concert Choirs have read and performed student compositions.
 Students enroll in courses which provide access to the Center for Composition with Electronic Media (CCEM) allowing them to work in the medium of electronic music, and also use our MIDI lab to access computer engraving software (Finale, Sibelius) to prepare their musical scores for traditional instruments.

 Many of our students have continued their studies in some of the finest doctoral composition programs in the U.S., and some, such as William Duckworth, Claude Baker and Ray Bunch have had very successful careers as composers.